John Alexander Sinton: Other activities

 Sinton is the only Fellow of the Royal Society to have received a Victoria Cross.
 In his retirement he served as Deputy Lieutenant for County Tyrone and, in 1953, as High Sheriff of Tyrone.

 At Kasauli, Sinton met Eadith Seymour Steuart-Martin (1894–1977), daughter of Edwin Steuart-Martin and Ada May Martin (née Martin), whom he married on 19 September 1923.
 Their daughter, Eleanor Isabel Mary Sinton, was born at Kasauli on 9 December 1924.

 His name is remembered in Sinton Halls, a student housing block at the Queen's University, Belfast, where he sat on the senate and was a Pro-Chancellor.
 The Sinton Medical and Dental Centre at Thiepval Barracks, Lisburn is also named in his honour.
 Others honoured Sinton by naming three mosquito species, Aedes sintoni, Anopheles sintoni, and Anopheles sintonoides, one sandfly species, Sergentomyia sintoni, and one subgenus Sintonius of the genus Phlebotomus, after him.

+Stinton described and named the species Phlebotomus (Paraphlebotomus) alexandri. and Prowazekia urinaria (now Parabodo caudatus).

 He died at his home at Slaghtfreedan Lodge, Cookstown, County Tyrone, on 25 March 1956 and was buried with full military honours on 28 March at Claggan Presbyterian cemetery in Cookstown.
 Colonel H. W. Mulligan in an obituary in the British Medical Journal described him thus:

 His Victoria Cross is displayed at the Army Medical Services Museum at Aldershot.